mdanwarulkarim/A-Point-of-Sale-System/README.md

 **Fahim mostafa jamal - 1734437**
 I have done the listing for system.
 The List data type in Dart programming is similar to arrays in other programming languages.
 I used growable list type.
 Because It can be altered while the program is running.
 So that we can add more products in our list if we want.

-Salam I’m **Nushrat Jahan Sadia - 1733912** .
-I have done my part .
+ **Nushrat Jahan Sadia - 1733912** .
+I have done my firt part .
 My part was the on with the beginning of the code .
 Explaining the my class and my cart class .

-**Shishir al amin - 1825255**
+**Shishir al amin - 1825255**I have done the choose  part, which requires which brand is theyw want.

 **Antor Md Emran hossen - 1739373** I have done the choose quantity part,which will ask  the users to input how many quantities of product they want.
 I used the if statement with a condition.
 If the condition is true it will return the value to the main which user has input.